-Second primary malignancies have occurred in 13% of patients treated with BRUKINSA monotherapy.
-The most frequent second primary malignancy was non-melanoma skin cancer reported in 7% of patients.
-Other second primary malignancies included malignant solid tumors (4%), melanoma (1.4%), and hematologic malignancies (1.2%).
+Second primary malignancies, including non-skin carcinoma, have occurred in 14% of patients treated with BRUKINSA monotherapy.
+The most frequent second primary malignancy was non-melanoma skin cancer reported in 8% of patients.
+Other second primary malignancies included malignant solid tumors (4.0%), melanoma (1.7%) and hematologic malignancies (1.2%).
 Advise patients to use sun protection and monitor patients for the development of second primary malignancies.